Track: Hurst Clough

 Surface: Dirt with tarmac sections and some gritstone bedrock down the bottom.
 Very muddy in winter.

-Location: SK 218 830 - Monkeyspoon OS Tracks Map - OS Get-a-map - Google Aerial Map
+Location: SK 218 830 - Monkeyspoon OS Tracks Map - Google Aerial Map

 Starting from the 250m mark where it forks right off the tarmac lane that leads to a farm and heads SW before a 45° right turn.
 It gets steeper and rolls into the main section of the track with a few bends before finishing at the bridge over the stream which is covered with mud.